 Tram rendering is causing exactly the same problem with current road style and my proposed version.
 Working on it separately makes easier to test and review so I prepared it as a separate change.

-Proposed change that should improve situation was merged yesterday - thanks for received feedback!
+Proposed change that should improve the situation was merged yesterday - thanks for the feedback!